 Three styles of operators, the star, the plus, and curly braces, allow you to repeat an item zero or more times, once or more, or an arbitrary number of times.
 It is important to understand that these quantifiers are "greedy" by default, unless you explicitly make them "lazy".

-By placing round brackets around part of the regex, you tell the engine to treat that part as a single item when applying operators such as quantifiers.
-With round brackets, you can also create backreferences that allow you to reuse the text matched by part of the regex inside the regular expression, or later in the replacement text of a search and replace operation.
-Backreferences are also very useful for extracting parts from a string in a programming language.
+By placing parentheses around part of the regex, you tell the engine to treat that part as a single item when applying quantifiers or to group alternatives together.
+Parentheses also create capturing groups allow you to reuse the text matched by part of the regex.

 Unicode Characters and Properties